python/mypy/README.md

 mypyc: Mypy to Python C Extension Compiler
 ==========================================

-*Mypyc is very early in development and not yet useful for anything.*
+*Mypyc is not yet useful for general Python development.*

-Mypyc is a compiler that aims to eventually compile mypy-annotated, statically typed Python modules into Python C extensions.
+Mypyc is a compiler that compiles mypy-annotated, statically typed Python modules into Python C extensions.
+Currently our focus is on making mypy faster through compilation.

 MacOS Requirements
 ------------------